Dzungar–Qing Wars: Third Dzungar–Qing War

 In 1723, the Kangxi Emperor's successor, the Yongzheng Emperor, sent an army of 230,000 led by Nian Gengyao to quell a Dzungar uprising in Qinghai on the Qinghai-Tibet plateau.
 Due to geography, the Qing army (although superior in numbers) was at first unable to engage their more mobile enemy.
 Eventually, they met the Dzungars and defeated them.
 This campaign cost the treasury at least eight million silver taels.
-Later in Yongzheng's reign, he sent a small army of 10,000 to fight the Dzungars again.
-However, that army was annihilated near the Khoton Lake in 1731 and the Qing Empire once again faced the danger of losing control of Mongolia.
-A Khalkha ally of the Qing Empire would finally defeat the Dzungars a year later in 1732 near the Erdene Zuu Monastery in Mongolia.
-The Qing then made peace with the Dzungar Khanate and decided the border between them.

-The reason Kokonor (Qinghai) was incorporated directly under Gansu as part of neidi (interior eighteen provinces) was because Nian Gengyao recommended it to the Qing emperor.
+Altai Campaign (1731)

-The Oirats were fought by Yue Zhongqi in Ürümqi.
-Yue Zhongqi lived at the Ji Xiaolan Residence.
+After the Treaty of 1724, which followed the Qing defeat of the Dzungar leader Tsewang Rabtan, a new khan, Galdan Tseren, came to power.
+He proved to be a capable and ambitious leader who sought to restore Dzungar power and influence.
+By the late 1720s, he began challenging Qing positions in Tibet and Kokonor (Qinghai), leading to a full resumption of large-scale hostilities in 1731.